Spanish language in the United States: Bilingualism

 In 2015, the proportion of Hispanics in the country who spoke Spanish at home was 73 percent (down from 78 percent in 2000).
 Generally, Hispanics (13.4% of the 2002 US population) are bilingual to a degree.
 A Simmons Market Research survey recorded that 19 percent of Hispanics speak only Spanish, 9 percent speak only English, 55 percent have limited English proficiency, and 17 percent are fully English-Spanish bilingual.

 Language shift

 Distribution of Hispanics in the U.S. in the 2020 United States census.

 As the most commonly spoken language after English in the United States, continued immigration has been a key reason for the continued presence and use of Spanish, since the descendants of early immigrants and those incorporated into the United States as a result of annexation have largely undergone language shift to English.
 Historically, immigrants' languages tend to disappear or to be reduced by generational assimilation, with English monolingualism predominant by the third generation.
 This pattern has largely held steady among more recent immigrants—including Spanish-speakers—and their descendants.

-Intergenerational transmission of Spanish is a more accurate indicator of Spanish's future in the United States than raw statistical numbers of Hispanophones.
-Although Hispanics hold varying English proficiency levels, almost all second-generation Hispanics speak English, but about 50 percent speak Spanish at home.
-Two thirds of third-generation Mexican Americans speak only English at home.
-Calvin Veltman undertook in 1988, for the National Center for Education Statistics and for the Hispanic Policy Development Project, the most complete study of Anglicization by Hispanophone immigrants.
-Veltman's language shift studies document abandonment of Spanish at rates of 40 percent for immigrants who arrived in the US before the age of 14, and 70 percent for immigrants who arrived before the age of 10.
-The complete set of the studies' demographic projections postulates the near-complete assimilation of a given Hispanophone immigrant cohort within two generations.
-Although his study based itself upon a large 1976 sample from the Bureau of the Census, which has not been repeated, data from the 1990 census tend to confirm the great Anglicization of the Hispanic population.

-The English-only movement seeks to establish English as the sole official language of the United States.
-Generally, they exert political public pressure upon Hispanophone immigrants to learn English and speak it publicly.
-As universities, business, and the professions use English, there is much social pressure to learn English for upward socio-economic mobility.
-These social pressures and policies contribute to the loss of Spanish and the shift to English.

-Social

-Possibly at least partially as a result of a language barrier, children from Spanish-speaking households in the United States experience 50% higher rates of obesity than those in English-speaking households, according to the U.S. National Health and Nutrition Examination Survey.
-Families may not have access to health education materials or resources in Spanish, and food labels are typically in English only.